Creating a Zoom connection - PingOne Cloud Platform - PingOne

 • SCIM URL.
 The fully qualified URL for the SCIM resource, such as https://api.zoom.us/scim2.

 • Authentication Method.
-Select one of the available authentication methods: OAuth Bearer Token for Server-to-Server OAuth applications or JWT Bearer Token for JWT applications.
+Select the available authentication method: OAuth Bearer Token for Server-to-Server OAuth applications.
 The configuration fields will change appropriately.

 • OAuth Token URL (OAuth only).
 The fully qualified URL for the token resource, such as https://zoom.us/oauth/token.